 Furthermore, the insurer was deficient on a few key digital basics.
 While its leaders wanted to be able to engage with their customers online, the organization had collected e-mail addresses for only 3 percent of its customers.
 And although IT leaders frequently talked about the importance of data, they had not implemented any sort of business intelligence (BI) tool.

-To make matters worse, the organisation had experienced a series of debilitating systems outages, many of which were attributed to changes that had been improperly tested or ineffectively implemented.
-Among the insurer’s other businesses, these problems undermined confidence in the IT organisation.
+To make matters worse, the organization had experienced a series of debilitating systems outages, many of which were attributed to changes that had been improperly tested or ineffectively implemented.
+Among the insurer’s other businesses, these problems undermined confidence in the IT organization.
 Also adding to IT’s challenges was its heavy dependence on third-party vendors.
-The lack of technical depth within its own staff made it difficult for the organisation to assert control over its environment.
+The lack of technical depth within its own staff made it difficult for the organization to assert control over its environment.